Porcelain Crowns Boca Raton

-About the last thing you want is to have a tooth extracted.
+At Steier Dental Implants & Prosthodontics in Boca Raton, one of the last things we want is to extract your tooth.
 Sometimes, however, a tooth’s strength can be compromised by a deep crack or an overly large cavity.
-Now the tooth is weakened and it probably won’t survive the daily forces involved in biting and chewing.
+If the tooth is weakened, it probably won’t survive the daily forces involved in biting and chewing.
 To save a tooth in this condition, Dr. Steier uses porcelain crowns.
 A porcelain crown returns the strength, appearance, and function of a tooth.

 Dr. Steier uses only porcelain crowns in her practice.
 Porcelain is incredibly strong.
 Plus, porcelain closely resembles natural tooth enamel in the way it partially absorbs and partially reflects light.
 Dental porcelain is very resistant to staining, as well.

 Crowns can be restorative, aesthetic, or functional.
 As mentioned above, they restore the strength to a damaged tooth.
-But Dr. Steier also places crowns on certain teeth to improve their aesthetic appearance, when a tooth is misshapen, for instance.
+Dr. Steier also places crowns on certain teeth to improve their aesthetic appearance, like when a tooth is misshapen.
 Crowns also function as the anchors for dental bridges.

 - Teeth with overly large fillings

 - Broken or fractured teeth

 - Teeth with decay that already have a filling